Integrate with Salesforce

 Remove a mapping

-1. In the Impact Integration app in Salesforce, select the Impact Mappings tab.
+1. In the Impact Integration app in Salesforce, select the Impact Field Mapping tab.

-2. Select the section (e.g., Leads, Opportunities, etc.) that you want to remove a data mapping from.
+2. Select the section (e.g., Leads, Opportunities, etc.) from which you want to remove a data mapping.

 3. In the list of existing data mappings, find the one you wish to delete and select Remove.